Pearl River Delta: Economy

-The industrial cities in the Pearl River Delta has been called the "Factory of the World" or the "World's Factory" due to the presence of industrial parks populated with factories from foreign investments.
-The target market of the delta region's exports, however, has become increasingly domestic rather than foreign.
-Dongguan, Zhongshan, Nanhai, and Shunde (the later two are now districts of Foshan) the four cities known as the Four Guangdong Dragons for its high growth rates and rapid development from late the 1980s to the 2000s.
+The industrial cities in the Pearl River Delta have been called the "Factory of the World" or the "World's Factory" due to the presence of industrial parks populated with factories from foreign investments.
+However, the target market of the delta region's exports has become increasingly domestic rather than foreign.
+Dongguan, Zhongshan, Nanhai, and Shunde are the four cities known as the Four Guangdong Dragons for their high growth rates and rapid development from late the 1980s to the 2000s.

-Although the Pearl River Delta Economic Zone encompasses only 0.4 percent of the land area and only 3.2 percent of the 2000 Census population of mainland China, it accounted for 8.7 percent of GDP, 35.8 percent of total trade, and 29.2 percent of utilised foreign capital in 2001.
-By 2016, the Pearl River Delta accounted for 9.1% of China's GDP.
+Although the Pearl River Delta Economic Zone encompasses only 0.4 percent of the land area and only 3.2 percent of the 2000 census population of mainland China, it accounted for 8.7 percent of GDP, 35.8 percent of total trade, and 29.2 percent of utilised foreign capital in 2001.
+By 2016 the Pearl River Delta accounted for 9.1 percent of China's GDP.
 These figures show the remarkable level of economic development to which the Pearl River Delta has been subjected in order to become an 'Economic Zone', as well as the international orientation of the region's economy.
 This orientation has attracted numerous investors from all over the world who use the Greater Pearl River Delta region as a platform for serving global and Chinese markets.

 As of 2008, the Central Government has introduced new labor laws, environmental and other regulations to reduce pollution, industrial disputes, produce safer working conditions and protect the environment.
 The costs of producing low margin and commodity goods have increased.
-This is on top of the rising cost for energy, food, transport and the appreciation of the Renminbi against the falling US Dollar.
+This is on top of the rising cost for energy, food, transport and the appreciation of the renminbi against the falling US dollar.
 Some manufacturers will need to cut costs by moving up the value chain or moving to more undeveloped regions.